Tealium/integration-shopify/README.md

   </script>
   ```

-4. ###### Checkout
+#### 4. Checkout

 The checkout pages work differently than the rest of the pages.
-To implement Tealium on the order status page, you must add some code to the "Additional scripts" box of your order processing settings.
-According to the [Shopify documentation](https://help.shopify.com/themes/customization/order-status), you access it in the following way:
+Unlike other pages, the checkout pages don't have access to the admin Settings, so you must reconfigure your Tealium account information.
+To do that, define the settings in the **Additional scripts** box of the **Order processing** section.
+According to the [Shopify documentation](https://help.shopify.com/themes/customization/order-status), you can access it in the following way:

-  > 1. From your Shopify admin, click Settings, and then click Checkout.
+  > 1. From your Shopify admin, click Settings, then click Checkout.
   > 2. Find the Order processing section.
 Near the bottom of this section you will find Additional content & scripts.

-  And then you'll need to add the following code:
+  And then you'll need to add the following code.
+Before you begin, make sure to set `tealium_enabled` to `true`, and to set the `tealium_account`, `tealium_profile`, and `tealium_environment` variables to match what you configure in the settings.

   ```
   {% assign tealium_enabled = false %}